This post has been updated as of May 2019.

-Removing the undeliverable addresses is a no brainer, though you may also see some services classify some addresses as risky, or unknown.
+Removing the undeliverable addresses is a must, but you may also see some services classify some addresses as risky or unknown.
 In those cases, removing them entirely may not be the right step, though we would highly recommend staggering sends to those kinds of addresses.

 Add a small number of those risky or unknown addresses to your list to begin with, monitor the results, and then add some more if all goes well.
 If you see high bounce rates from these addresses, you may want to rethink using them at all.